 For several decades, Sweden has had a relatively high voter turnout, both in relation to the first half of the 20th century and in comparison with other countries.
 Still, even in this high-turnout context substantial differences in turnout can be found when comparing different population groups.
 Demographic characteristics and socio-economic resources are related to the propensity to vote.
 A more general conclusion is that voter turnout is associated with a higher level of equality in participation.
 The increase in turnout in recent Swedish elections has led to a more equal participation.

-Chapter in Jon Pierre (ed.)
+Kapitel i Jon Pierre (red.)
 Oxford Handbook of Swedish Politics.
-Oxford: Oxford University Press, pp. 229-245.
+Oxford: Oxford University Press, sid.
+229-245.